linhuawang/hel-large-scale-pfp/README.md

 ## Data
 We have overall > 60,000 sequences coming from 19 pathogentic bacteria and 277 GO term profiles.
 All GO terms data are further categorized in to molecular function and biological process based on their ontology categories.
-Let's look at the structure of how we organized the data:
+Let's have a look at how we organized the data:
 	/path/to/main/src/ > mf/ > GO*******/
 	/path/to/main/src/ > bp/ > GO*******/
 And, each individual GO term data folder contains following 3 files initially: